wenbo5565/AppliedProject_AdvancedLaneFinding/README.md

 * Lane pixel detection and curve fitting
 * Draw detected lanes onto original frames

-Now we briefly demonstrate the goal and effect of each step above
+Now we briefly demonstrate the goal and effect of each step above.
+Technical details can be found at the link to Ipython Notebook in the end.

 #### Camera calibration and image distortion correction